Join Our Initiative Browse the Datasets Contribute a New Dataset

 Dataset Hosting

-Dataset Card
+A Dataset Card

-All useful datasets include metadata about their provenance, license(s), target uses, known limitations and risks, etc. To provide a uniform, standardized way of expressing this metadata, we ask you to provide a dataset card (or data card) when you contribute the dataset.
+All useful datasets include metadata about their provenance, license(s), target uses, known limitations and risks, etc. To provide a uniform, standardized way of expressing this metadata, we require every dataset to have a dataset card (or data card) that follows the Hugging Face Dataset Card format, where the README.md

 TIP: For a general introduction to Hugging Face datasets, see here.